tjworks/tapdata-docs-en/docs/cloud/user-guide/data-development/manage-task.md

-# Manage Data Dev Task
+# Manage Data Transformation Task

 After the replication task is created, you can monitor and manage the task in the task list.